eigerco/polka-storage/docs/src/glossary.md

 ### Actor

 In [Filecoin](https://spec.filecoin.io/#section-glossary.filecoin),
-an [actor](https://spec.filecoin.io/#section-glossary.actor) is an on-chain object with its own state and set of methods.
-[Actors](https://spec.filecoin.io/#section-glossary.actor) define how the [Filecoin](https://spec.filecoin.io/#section-glossary.filecoin) network manages and updates global state.
+an [actor](https://spec.filecoin.io/#section-glossary.actor) is an on-chain object with its state and set of methods.
+[Actors](https://spec.filecoin.io/#section-glossary.actor) define how the [Filecoin](https://spec.filecoin.io/#section-glossary.filecoin) network manages and updates its global state.

 ### Bond

-This term used in:
+This term is used in:

 - Parachain [Slot Auction](#slot-auction).
 To bid in an auction, [parachain](#parachain) teams agree to lock up (or bond) a portion of DOT tokens for the duration of the lease.
 While bonded for a lease, the DOT cannot be used for